 Installing Step Flashing to Prevent Roof Leaks

-The first rule of roof flashing is water runs downhill; the second rule is that the first rule isn't without exceptions
+The first rule of roof flashing is that water runs downhill; the second rule is that the first rule isn't without exceptions.

 You may already know that step flashing is a series of bent pieces of metal that span the joint between roof shingles and adjacent walls, preventing water from getting into the walls as it runs down the roof.
 One piece of flashing is used at every course of roof shingles so that the flashing laps each course below, in the same fashion as the shingles, to make the joint watertight.
 Aluminum is the most common and affordable flashing material, while copper flashing is typically used on fancier roofing projects.